 In your youth, you never thought about how much you relied on your joints for mobility, flexibility, and completing day-to-day tasks.
 One of the primary ways people notice their body is aging is joint pain and stiffness, often caused by arthritis.
-At Palm Tree Interventional Pain Management in St. Cloud, Florida, Jason Song, MD, PhD, provides effective solutions for arthritis.
+At Palm Tree Interventional Pain Management in St. Cloud, and Kissimmee, Florida, Jason Song, MD, PhD, provides effective solutions for arthritis.
 To learn more, including your treatment options, call the office today or book an appointment online.

 Arthritis is a term that encompasses hundreds of joint conditions.
 Each of these conditions centers on joint inflammation.